ZAMBIAN-GERMAN BILATERAL NEGOTIATION ON DEVELOPMENT COOPERATION

 Government-to-Government Negotiations between Germany and Zambia successfully concluded: A partnership for promoting good governance, transparency and better service delivery.

-The Government of the Federal Republic of Germany and the Government of the Republic of Zambia have successfully concluded government-to-government negotiations on development cooperation which took place on the 27thth and 28thth of November 2018 in Lusaka.
+The Government of the Federal Republic of Germany and the Government of the Republic of Zambia have successfully concluded negotiations on development cooperation which took place virtually on the 18th of November 2020.

-Germany highlighted its zero-tolerance approach to corruption in all development programming and expressed strong concerns about recent cases of misapplication of donor funds.
+Germany highlighted its zero-tolerance approach to corruption, with a view to all development programming and beyond.
 The Zambian Government stressed its commitment to address corruption in all its forms and to implement public financial management reforms.
 It was agreed that all Zambian-German programs would focus on strengthening accountability and transparency for better service delivery for citizens.
 Germany also agreed to Zambia`s request to provide Technical Assistance with regard to the new Zambian Anti-Corruption Policy.